githubtraining/security/responses/03_good-pr.md

 Great job, @{{ user.username }}, your pull request looks good.
 Thank you for fixing the vulnerable dependencies!
-Go ahead and merge this pull request.
+Go ahead and **merge this pull request**.

 _Note: You might notice that this project has a `package.json` file, but no `package-lock.json` file.
 We are doing all parts of this activity on GitHub.com.
 If you work with a project like this in your local environment, you might notice some differences.
 Regardless of what dependency files you use, the main concepts of this course still apply._